opral/monorepo/inlang/source-code/paraglide/paraglide-js/README.md

 ## Getting a message in a specific language

 You can import a message in a specific language from `paraglide/messages/{lang}.js`.
-This is great if you always need the same language in a given file.

 ```ts
 import * as m from "./paraglide/messages/de.js"
 m.hello() // Hallo Welt
 ```

-If you want to force a language, but don't know ahead of time _which_ language you can pass the `languageTag` option as the second parameter to a message function.
-This is often needed on the server.
+If you want to force a language, but don't know _which_ language ahead of time you can pass the `languageTag` option as the second parameter to a message function.
+This is often handy on the server.

 ```js
 import * as m from "./paraglide/messages.js"